sandeep7348/Lab_Test/README.md

 # Pull this repository and Fill in the blanks in Readme File alongwith:

-Name:
+Name: Sandeep Choudhary
-Roll No:
+Roll No:143
-SAPID:
+SAPID: 500064341
-Batch:
+Batch:B3
-Question Assigned:
+Question Assigned: 3,4

 # How to code?